Logistics of Teaching Large Courses: Part 6. interacting with students during the term

 You'll interact with students in three main ways throughout the term: inside the classroom, in-person outside of class, and online.
 Here are some guidelines for each format.

 Demeanor: Think carefully about how you want to present yourself in front of a large lecture hall with hundreds of students watching you.
 Chances are, it will be a very different demeanor than what you present to friends, family, or colleagues.
 Another issue is that as a new professor, you'll likely look much younger and different than what the public thinks professors look like ...

 Given this reality, you must work extra hard to assert your authority inside the classroom while not making students feel uncomfortable.
-For instance, if some students are getting too loud in class while you're lecturing, you need to make clear what's unacceptable behavior, even calling on specific ones to be quiet (but see below about pointing out specific students).
+(I've found that this gets easier as you grow older and look more “professor-like.”)
+For instance, if some students are getting too loud in class, you need to make clear what's unacceptable behavior, even calling on specific ones to be quiet (but see below about pointing out specific students).
 It may feel awkward at first, but the majority of the class who are not being disruptive will appreciate you taking definitive action.